 Industry standards exist for a reason

 If a pair of studio headphones is well made, meets its design goals, and is a decent value, it should find acceptance in the audio creation industry.
 If enough pros like it and use it, it can become regarded as an industry standard.
-This is where the true value of studio reference monitors lies: being able to find that same headphone or speaker in other studios, and to know you’ll get the sound you’re already familiar with.
+This is where the true value of a studio reference monitor lies: being able to find that same headphone or speaker in other studios, and to know you’ll get the sound you’re already familiar with.

 What if you’re not a professional musician or audio engineer?
 Are studio headphones for you?